Nature awakens at the Wilder Kaiser

 Off for a spring walk

-We at the Aparthotel Bergland Söll, your holiday apartment in Söll, would like to invite you on a little excursion into the variety of spring flowers at the Wilder Kaiser.
+We at Aparthotel Bergland Söll, your vacation apartment in Söll, would like to invite you on a short excursion to the variety of spring flowers on the Wilder Kaiser.
 Purple and blue, white, yellow, pink and red – this is how the heralds of spring shine and bring color to the fresh green of the meadows and forests.
-The flowers and leaves come in a wide variety of shapes and exude a strong fragrance – fascinating all our flower lovers as well as the bees, bumblebees and beetles that are already buzzing busily across the meadows.
+The flowers and leaves come in a wide variety of shapes and exude a strong fragrance – this fascinates all our flower lovers as well as the bees, bumblebees and beetles that are already buzzing busily across the meadows.

 The diversity of early bloomers

-The most well-known early bloomers include snowdrops and spring knot flowers, snow roses, tulips, daffodils, crocuses and hyacinths.
-Daisies, dandelions and cowslips can also be seen.
-All these flowers can also be found in our gardens.
-In the open countryside, in the meadows, in the woods and on the mountain slopes, we are already discovering wood anemones, wood violets, coltsfoot and heather.
-They all have delicate flowers, but are defying the often low temperatures and inhospitable conditions of the first weeks of spring.
+Probably the best-known early bloomers include snowdrops and spring knot flowers, snow roses, tulips, daffodils, crocuses and hyacinths.
+Daisies, dandelions and cowslips can also already be seen.
+We also find all these little flowers in our gardens.
+In the open countryside, on the meadows, in the woods and on the mountain slopes, we are already discovering wood anemones, wood violets, coltsfoot and heather.
+They all have delicate flowers, but defy the often low temperatures and inhospitable conditions of the first weeks of spring.

 I would love to pick a flower!

 But be careful!
-Some of the flowers are protected and may not be picked or dug up in their natural habitat: for example, the snowdrop and the spring knot flower, cowslip and liverwort (see picture)!
-These flowers are now very rare in the wild – but their survival must be ensured at all costs, as they are among the few plants that offer nectar to insects at this time of year.
+Some of the flowers are protected and may not be picked or dug up in their natural habitat: for example, the snowdrop and spring knot flowers, cowslip and liverwort (see picture)!
+These flowers are now very rare in the wild – but their existence must be safeguarded at all costs, as they are among the few plants that offer nectar to insects at this time of year.

 Spring flowers – watch out!